 While COVID-19 and other illnesses stretch hospitals thin, two emergency physicians share the safest ways to get medical care when time matters.

-Across the country, patient volumes in emergency rooms have led to long waits and capacity concerns, even where COVID-19 cases aren’t to blame.
+Across the country, patient volumes in emergency rooms have led to long waits and capacity concerns, pushing health care systems to the brink

 And it’s not just COVID-19 sending patients to emergency rooms in droves.
-Among children, ERs are filling up with respiratory viruses that look similar, said Marisa Louie, M.D., a pediatric emergency physician at Michigan Medicine.
+Among children, ERs are filling up and creating unusual wait times, says Marisa Louie, M.D., a pediatric emergency physician at Michigan Medicine.

 All these unknowns can leave individuals, parents and caregivers with a range of difficult questions.
 Should I go to the ER?
 Should I stay home?
 How can I be seen safely?